 Introduction To Ceramic Pellet Grills

-So first I should explain what a ceramic pellet grill is.
-Well, they are essentially very similar to ceramic charcoal BBQ’s such as those provided by Kamado Joe and Big Green Egg.
+So first, I should explain what a ceramic pellet grill is.
+Well, they are essentially very similar to ceramic charcoal BBQs such as those provided by Kamado Joe and Big Green Egg.

-After going through the high heat of the kiln (up to 1300 degrees celsius) the result is a very thick and hard cooking chamber and lid that has a very hard wearing glazed outer finish.
+After going through the high heat of the kiln (up to 1300 degrees Celsius) the result is a very thick and hard cooking chamber and lid that has a very hard-wearing glazed outer finish.

-Where typical kamado ceramic grills are designed to cook with lump charcoal the type of ceramic grills we’re discussing here have the automated components of a pellet hopper, auger, combustion fan and control panel to control the cooking process for you.
+Where typical kamado ceramic grills are designed to cook with lump charcoal, the type of ceramic grills we’re discussing here have the automated components of a pellet hopper, auger, combustion fan and control panel to control the cooking process for you.

 The Benefits of Ceramic Pellet Grills

 First off, let’s discuss why more ceramic pellet grills may be coming onto the market soon and their specific advantages.
 Well, it really comes down to the key benefit of heat retention.

 The sidewall of a ceramic cooking chamber and the lid is typically around an inch thick.
 What that provides is a well-insulated construction.

 Hence, its able to keep more of the heat from the pellet fire inside the cooking chamber for longer.